 In 1961 Rolland and Mariann Winn became the fourth generation of family to run the hotel.
 Rolland decided to renovate the Wilmot Hotel and transformed it into the Wilmot Stage Stop, as it is known today.
 He altered the staircases to both the second and third floors, created the grill area in the main dining room.
 He developed a new menu consisting of nine steak choices, shrimp, lobster, lamb and pork.
 Rolland was also the one who prized himself on the baked potato with “heaps of butter”; a tradition that has been carried on.
 Winn created an updated restaurant while preserving the ambiance of the past.
 He wanted patrons to witness the historical Wilmot Hotel’s presence while creating a practical restaurant layout.
 There was talk of turning the building over to the state for historical purposes.
 Winn responded, “. . . but I am my own historical society of family heirlooms and artifacts.”

 Today, the ballroom is a store house of antiques.
 In the museum you will find a Brunswick pool table purchased for about $200 in 1880, and a sewing machine bought in 1887 for $45.
-Now the hotel’s “ballroom” hosts a collection of furniture, artifacts, hotel fixtures, and other items that remain family owned.
+Now the hotel’s “ballroom” hosts a collection of furniture, artifacts, hotel fixtures, and other items.